Director of Benefits

 The name of the plan is Diocese of San Jose Group Dental Plan, Group Number 15887.
 The plan participant’s ID# is provided with your Delta Dental insurance card.
 This Plan allows the plan members to choose their own dental provider.
 The Delta Dental issued dental cards in June.

 Please inquire about your dental providers billing policies before service is rendered.

-Employees may have all or part of their payroll check directly deposited into their checking and/or savings accounts (three accounts maximum).
-It takes 2-3 pay periods, depending on the financial institution, for direct deposit to begin.
+Employees will have their payroll check directly deposited into their checking and/or savings accounts (three accounts maximum).
 Direct Deposit is set up through the Workday system.

 Funding is available for research, professional development, and curriculum.
 Contact the Director of Teacher Development’s Office for more information.

 The Archbishop Mitty Parent Association (AMPA) supports Faculty and Staff through hospitality gifts/prize drawings.